datastax/python-driver/docs/topics/connection.rst

     :param consistency: the consistency level of the connection, defaults to 'ONE'
     :type consistency: str

+    :param timeout: the connection timeout in seconds
+    :type timeout: int or long

     Records the hosts and connects to one of them

 See the example at :ref:`getting-started`